 About the Instructor: Alexia Springer has a degree in Recreation, Parks, and Tourism from Radford University and has worked as an outdoor educator at various camps and universities, most notably Earlham College as the Outdoor Education Coordinator.

 "One of my favorite activities on canoe expeditions is taking what we would call a "voyageur start" which meant waking up early, breaking down camp, and setting out into our canoes for the day in the early morning hours.
 Somewhere along the way I started incorporating a poem reading followed by silent paddling," Alexia says.

 Nature Writing for Women: Honor Autumn: Live Online

 with DyAnne Korda

-Korda has been published in many journals including The Wisconsin Academy Review and is author of Path of Belonging, Finding the Lost Woman and This Earth Woman.
+About the Instructor: Dyanne Korda is a poet and experienced writing instructor.
+Her work has been published in many journals including The Wisconsin Academy Review.
+She is author of several poetry and story collections including This Earth Woman, Path of Belonging, and Finding the Lost Woman.

-DyAnne Korda was awarded her second Individual Artist Grant through The Donald G. Gardener Humanities Trust and an Artist Access Grant through the Arrowhead Regional Arts Council to complete The Shore’s Absolute Edge.
-She has taught nature writing classes at the Ely Folk School for several years.
+Korda was awarded her second Individual Artist Grant through the Donald G. Gardener Humanities Trust and an Artist Access Grant through the Arrowhead Regional Arts Council to complete her most recent book, The Shore’s Absolute Edge.